LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    :param C: the :c:type:`SUNAdaptController` object.
    :param H: the slow step size from the previous multirate step attempt.
    :param h: the fast step size from the previous multirate step attempt.
+   :param P: the current order of accuracy for the slow time integration method.
+   :param p: the current order of accuracy for the fast time integration method.
    :param DSM: the local slow temporal error estimate from the previous step
                attempt.
    :param dsm: the local fast temporal error estimate from the previous step